 Ensuring all Affinity Trust staff have the right skills for their roles is an essential part of providing a high-quality service to the people we support.

-It is also important that staff have the opportunity to develop and grow during their time with us.
+It is also important that our staff have the opportunity to develop and grow during their time with us.

 As an accredited Investor in People, Affinity Trust ensures a fair, equitable and consistent approach to learning and development for all its staff.

-Our learning and development offer includes bespoke classroom-based courses, hands-on workshops, coaching, distance learning, self-study and an interactive e-learning package.
+Our learning and development offer normally includes bespoke classroom-based courses, hands-on workshops, coaching, distance learning, self-study and an interactive e-learning package.
 It can also include formal health and social care qualifications such as the Regulated Qualifications Framework and Scottish Vocational Qualification.

 We provide a comprehensive Care Certificate induction programme for all support staff, including an in-service induction suitable for everyone’s job role and place of work.

 As well as receiving sector-standard mandatory training, our staff can look forward to developing their skills in many specialist areas, including:

 “We get all the training and support we need, it’s the best company I’ve ever worked for” – staff member, quoted in a 2019 Care Quality Commission report

 If you start your career here as a manager or team leader, or if you are an aspiring leader, you can further enhance your skills through our internal leadership programme ‘LEAD: Lead, Engage, Aspire and Develop’.
 Modules include:

 Positive safeguarding cultures